Some airlines are moving

 Check if you’re affected by the changes in January 2017

 If you’ve flown from Gatwick before, you’ll know we have two terminals: North and South.
-And most airlines operate from just one or the other.
+Most airlines operate from just one or the other.

 As part of our on-going transformation programme to improve the airport experience for our passengers, three airlines will soon be moving: British Airways, Virgin, and some easyJet flights.